lbelzile/math80667a/docs/03-completely_randomized_trials.md

 <p class="caption">(\#fig:dynamiteplot)Two graphical representations of the arithmetic data: dynamite plot (left) showing the sample average with one standard error above and below, and dot plot with the sample mean (right).</p>
 </div>

 In a one-way analysis of variance, the outcome is a continuous numerical variable, whereas the treatment or explanatory is a categorical variable.
 Basic graphics include dot plots, histograms and density plots, or rugs for the raw data.
-These are then replicated for each level of the factor.
+We can produce one such graph for each level of the factor.

 Scatterplots are not a good option because observations get overlaid.
 There are multiple workarounds, involving transparency, bubble plots for discrete data with ties, adding noise (jitter) to every observation or drawing values using a thin line if the data are continuous.